geometalab/aoi-osm/geospark/README.md

 To get started, open this project with [Intellij](https://www.jetbrains.com/idea/).

 First the OpenStreetMap data needs to be converted to Parquet files.
-Therefore, open `OsmToParquet.scala` file and point the database configuration to a PostgreSQL database with an import of `osm2pgsql`.
+To do that, open `OsmToParquet.scala` file and point the database configuration to a PostgreSQL database with an import of `osm2pgsql`.
 When executing, two Parquet files `points.parquet` and `polygons.parquet` gets created.